Ami Dror: Activism

 Leaders of the protest march to Jerusalem.
 From left to right; Ran Harnevo, Shikma Bressler, Moshe Radman, Dror.
 22 July 2023.

 In January 2023, after Justice Minister Yariv Levin announced the planned legislative measures, Dror became one of the protest movement's leaders leading activists, and being interviewed by the media and speaking at demonstrations across the country.

 On 18 July 2023, together with 3 other protest leaders (Shikma Bressler, Moshe Radman and Ran Harnevo), he initiated a mass foot march from Kaplan Street in Tel Aviv to Jerusalem as an act of protest against the coalition's intentions to approve in the second and third reading the law to reduce the reasonableness clause.

 On 6 June, Knesset member Zvi Sukkot threatened Dror that he would sue him for sharing truncated parts of his interview.
 On 3 August, Dror together with other protest leaders filed a lawsuit against Likud activist Ronit Levy claiming that she published their phone numbers and called for harassment.

 On 1 August 2023, Dror was detained by the police in a demonstration in front of the Salme police in Tel Aviv, due to the use of a stun gun.

-Following the Hamas attack on Israel and the subsequent outbreak of the Gaza war in October of 2023, Dror, along with other protest activists, repurposed his protest activity towards war-time aid and relief by joining the efforts led by organizations such as Brothers and Sisters for Israel and Women Building an Alternative.
+Following the Hamas attack on Israel and the subsequent outbreak of the Gaza war in October 2023, Dror, along with other protest activists, repurposed his protest activity towards war-time aid and relief by joining the efforts led by organizations such as Brothers and Sisters for Israel and Women Building an Alternative.
 In an interview, Dror stated that at times such as these people are looking for a calming figure in leadership and one whom they can rely on.
 In that sense, Dror claimed that the current government is "non-existent".

+Political activity

+On January 6, 2026, Dror announced his joining the Democratic Party led by Yair Golan.